The Hunting of the Snark: Analysis

 Various themes have been suggested by scholars.
 According to biographer Florence Becker Lennon, the poem's "motif of loss of name or identity" is typical of Carroll's work.
 Richard Kelly writes that the poem contains a "theme of annihilation".
+Martin Gardner writes that "the inadequacy of language, meaning, and symbol is a recurring theme in The Hunting of the Snark".
 Furthermore, Edward Guiliano feels that the Snark is within the nonsense tradition of Thomas Hood and, especially, W. S. Gilbert, the librettist of the famous Gilbert and Sullivan team.
 According to him, a case can be made for a direct influence of Gilbert's Bab Ballads on The Hunting of the Snark, based on the fact that Carroll was well-acquainted with the comic writing and the theatre of his age.

-In response to various letters asking for the meaning of the poem, Carroll often replied that he did not know.
-However, in an 1896 reply to one letter, he agreed with one interpretation of the poem as an allegory for the search for happiness.

 Widely varying interpretations of The Hunting of the Snark have been suggested: an allegory for tuberculosis, a mockery of the Tichborne case, a satire of the controversies between religion and science, the repression of Carroll's sexuality, and a piece against vivisection, among others.
 According to Cohen, the poem represents a "voyage of life", with the Baker's disappearance caused by his violation of the laws of nature, by hoping to unravel its mysteries.
 Lennon sees The Hunting of the Snark as "a tragedy of frustration and bafflement", comparable to British actor Charlie Chaplin's early comedies.

 According to Kelly, The Hunting of the Snark is "Carroll's comic rendition of his fears of disorder and chaos, with the comedy serving as a psychological defense against the devastating idea of personal annihilation."
-Kelly writes that the Bellman's Rule of Three and starting each character's name with the letter B are "notable attempts to create a sense of order and meaning out of chaos".
+Kelly writes that the Bellman's Rule of Three ("What I tell you three times is true") and starting each character's name with the letter B are "notable attempts to create a sense of order and meaning out of chaos".